Sky Replay: Programming

 Sky Replay was in many ways a catch-up service for Sky's main entertainment channels, Sky Witness and Sky Max, broadcasting their popular shows.
 Doing so, Sky Two was described as a time shuffle channel, so called to distinguish it from timeshift channels, which rebroadcast their principal channel, delayed by one hour.

 Following the closure of the original Sky Real Lives in 2010, some of its factual and reality programming was relocated to Sky Two.
 Following the closure of Bravo in 2011, Sky Two adopted some of its programming, particularly in the science-fiction, drama and documentary fields.

 With the retooling of Sky Living into the crime and procedural focused Sky Witness, some former Sky Living programming (such as Four Weddings, My Kitchen Rules and Most Haunted) had transferred into the Sky Replay daytime schedule.
 Sky Replay also broadcast repeats of drama series that Sky no longer holds first run rights or rights that are soon to expire.

-Sky Replay after Autumn 2024 no longer operated as a 7 day Catch Up service for Sky Witness and Sky Max.
+After Autumn 2024, Sky Replay no longer operated as a 7-day catch-up service for Sky Witness and Sky Max.

 International

 A version of Sky Replay for Germany launched on Sky Deutschland and Sky Ticket on 4 October 2021, replacing the previous local box-set channel Sky Serien & Shows.
+The German feed of Sky Replay closed on 16 March 2026.

-On July 1, 2025, Sky Adventure which has the same branding as Sky Replay but different programming launched on Sky Italia.
+On 1 July 2025 Sky Adventure, which has the same branding as Sky Replay but different programming, launched on Sky Italia.